Kabbalah: Origin of evil

-Among problems considered in the Hebrew Kabbalah is the theological issue of the nature and origin of evil.
-In the views of some Kabbalists this conceives "evil" as a "quality of God", asserting that negativity enters into the essence of the Absolute.
-In this view it is conceived that the Absolute needs evil to "be what it is", i.e., to exist.
-Foundational texts of Medieval Kabbalism conceived evil as a demonic parallel to the holy, called the Sitra Achra (the "Other Side"), and the qlippoth (the "shells/husks") that cover and conceal the holy, are nurtured from it, and yet also protect it by limiting its revelation.
-Scholem termed this element of the Spanish Kabbalah a "Jewish gnostic" motif, in the sense of dual powers in the divine realm of manifestation.
-In a radical notion, the root of evil is found within the 10 holy Sephirot, through an imbalance of Gevurah, the power of "Strength/Judgement/Severity".
+Kabbalah has a unique theology of theodicy and the broader philosophical problem of evil.
+In the views of some Kabbalists, this conceives "evil" as a "quality of God", asserting that negativity is integral to the essence of the Absolute.
+In this view, it is conceived that the Absolute needs evil to "be what it is" (i.e., to exist).
+Foundational texts of medieval Kabbalah situated 'evil' as the material output of the Sitra Achra (סִטְרָא אַחְרָא), with its parallel being all that is 'holy'.
+The evil forces at work in the material realm are called qlippoth in Kabbalah.
+Qlippoth conceal the 'holy' and derive subsistence from it; however, they also protect it by limiting its revelation to the material world.
+Scholem termed this element of the Spanish Kabbalah a "Jewish gnostic" motif—in the sense that 'evil' and 'holy' are dual powers.
+He also argued that Spanish Kabbalists placed the root of evil within the ten sephirot, arising from an imbalance in gevurah.

-Gevurah is necessary for Creation to exist as it counterposes Chesed ("loving-kindness"), restricting the unlimited divine bounty within suitable vessels, so forming the Worlds.
-However, if man sins (actualising impure judgement within his soul), the supernal Judgement is reciprocally empowered over the Kindness, introducing disharmony among the Sephirot in the divine realm and exile from God throughout Creation.
-The demonic realm, though illusory in its holy origin, becomes the real apparent realm of impurity in lower Creation.
-In the Zohar, the sin of Adam and Eve (who embodied Adam Kadmon below) took place in the spiritual realms.
-Their sin was that they separated the Tree of knowledge (10 sefirot within Malkuth, representing Divine immanence), from the Tree of life within it (10 sefirot within Tiferet, representing Divine transcendence).
-This introduced the false perception of duality into lower creation, an external Tree of Death nurtured from holiness, and an Adam Belial of impurity.
-In Lurianic Kabbalah, evil originates from a primordial shattering of the sephirot of God's Persona before creation of the stable spiritual worlds, mystically represented by the 8 Kings of Edom (the derivative of Gevurah) "who died" before any king reigned in Israel from Genesis 36.
-In the divine view from above within Kabbalah, emphasised in Hasidic Panentheism, the appearance of duality and pluralism below dissolves into the absolute Monism of God, psychologising evil.
-Though impure below, what appears as evil derives from a divine blessing too high to be contained openly.
-The mystical task of the righteous in the Zohar is to reveal this concealed Divine Oneness and absolute good, to "convert bitterness into sweetness, darkness into light".
+Gevurah is necessary for the universe's existence as it counterposes chesed, restricting divine lovingkindness to vessels (i.e., the universe) and forming the Four Worlds.
+However, if humans sin, actualising impure judgement within their soul, the supernal gevurah is reciprocally empowered over chesed, introducing disharmony among the sephirot in the divine realm and exile from God.
+The demonic realm, though illusory in its origin, becomes the apparent realm of impurity in material Creation.
+In the Zohar, the sin of Adam and Eve, who embodied Adam Kadmon, actually took place in the spiritual realms, not the material realm of Genesis 3.
+Their sin was that they separated the tree of the knowledge of good and evil (ten sephirot within malkuth, representing divine immanence), from the Tree of Life within it (ten sephirot within tiferet, representing divine transcendence).
+This introduced the false perception of duality into lower creation, external qlippot nurtured from holiness, and an Adam Belial of impurity.
+In Lurianic Kabbalah, evil originates from a primordial shattering of the sephirot of God's persona before creation of the Four Worlds, which is mystically represented by the eight kings of Edom and the derivative of gevurah; the kings died before any king reigned in Israel (from Genesis 36).
+In the divine view from above within Kabbalah, emphasised in Hasidic panentheism, the appearance of duality and pluralism below dissolves into the absolute monism of God, psychologising evil.
+The mystical task of the tzadik in the Zohar is to reveal the concealed Monad and absolute good, and to "convert bitterness into sweetness, darkness into light".